Robert-van-Engelen/Forth850/README.md

 ### QUIT
 _-- ; R: i*x --_
-throw -56 "QUIT"
+throw -56 "QUIT";
-no exception error is displayed unlike ABORT, the parameter stack is not cleared
+no exception error is displayed;
+unlike ABORT, the parameter stack is not cleared

     : QUIT -56 THROW ;

 ### (ABORT")
 _flag c-addr u -- ; R: i*x --_
-if flag then abort with string message unless an active catch is present runtime of the ABORT" compile-only word throw -2 "ABORT""
+if flag then abort with string message unless an active catch is present;
+runtime of the ABORT" compile-only word;
+throw -2 "ABORT""

     : (ABORT")